michaellee/year-left/README.md

 # @year_left

 This is the source code for a little Twitter bot called [@year_left][twitter]. @year_left is a simple bot that calculates the time left in the current year and tweets out a little graphical tweet.
-It is written in JavaScript and Node.js and gets run daily on a cron job on a Digital Ocean droplet.
+It is written in JavaScript and Node.js and gets run daily on AWS Lambda.

 ## Getting it to run